-The Board is satisfied that the Risk Management System is effective.
+The Board periodically gets an independent review of the Risk Management System.
+Overall, the Board is satisfied that the Risk Management System is effective.
 It is well integrated into the Board processes and is becoming embedded into other parts of the Society.

-The Society's Risk Management System starts by defining the risks that the Society faces, split into risks to the business plan, governance risks, insurance risks (as defined in the SCR formula) and operational risks.
-A risk tolerance is defined for each risk.
-The tolerance links back to the business plan, governance plans, SCR and risk profile, or operational thresholds.
-Management then reports to the Board if one or more thresholds are or looks like they might be, exceeded.
+The Society's Risk Management System starts by defining the risks that the Society faces.
+A risk threshold and/or tolerance is defined for each risk which may be qualitative or quantitative.
+The thresholds and tolerances are set to balance the consequences of risks arising versus the cost of maintaining appropriate controls.
+Management then reports to the Board if one or more thresholds are, or looks like they might be, exceeded.